top of page

 Why would Aristotle have failed as an Association Manager?

-Aristotle doctrine is embedded in all expressions of the western world.
+Aristotle's doctrine is embedded in all expressions of the Western world.
 Aristotle believed that everything in the world has a purpose, a raison d’être.
-Looking through Aristoteles' lenses, we can resonate his doctrine with the four main elements of an association: vision, mission, membership, governance.
+Looking through Aristoteles' lenses, we can resonate with his doctrine regarding the four main elements of an association: vision, mission, membership, and governance.

-Membership responds to the material cause, the governance to the formal cause, the mission to the efficient cause and the vision to the telic cause.
+Membership responds to the material cause, governance to the formal cause, mission to the efficient cause, and vision to the telic cause.

-So, Aristotle, would have thrived as association manager…. or not?
+So, Aristotle would have thrived as an association manager…. or not?

-We like to consider ourselves rational human beings, looking for casual relationships in the way we act.
-Consequently, we believe that our creations -in this case; an international association- will be organized and acted in a reasonable way and will look to efficiently reach its telic cause.
+We like to consider ourselves rational human beings, looking for casual relationships in our actions.
+Consequently, we believe that our creations—in this case, an international association—will be organized and acted upon in a reasonable way and will seek to efficiently reach its telic cause.

-But how many times have you stopped believing in logic when you looked at the structure and the acts of your association?
-How many times was it hard to find a reason for the why’s you have asked?
+But how many times have you stopped believing in logic when you looked at your association's structure and acts?
+How many times was it hard to find a reason for the whys you asked?

 Therefore, it might be better to take some time to look back before jumping to the future.
-Understanding “how come?” an association acts the way it acts and identifying the turning points in the association evolution path, it can indeed give us better understanding of today’s reality and help us plan the future with what for question
+Understanding “how come?” an association acts the way it acts and identifying the turning points in the association's evolution path can indeed give us a better understanding of today’s reality and help us plan the future with the "what for" question

-The title is provocative, Aristotle would have been a fine association manager but most probable he would had opted out from the frustration.
+The title is provocative.
+Aristotle would have been a fine association manager, but he would most likely have opted out of frustration.

 0 comments